-News to share form our Diocese
+News to share from our Diocese

 LACY Leicestershire Active Catholic Youth:

 News from Leicestershire Active Catholic Youth (LACY) Due to the recent challenges of lockdown in Leicester and parts of Leicestershire, and also into the holiday season, LACY have decided to reschedule the celebration of “A Moment With Mary” to the date of Sunday 4th October at 4.00 p.m.
-A new revised poster will be coming out shortly with all the details and we will keep you in touch with connection details for Zoom.
-Look into the LACY facebook page too.
-Save the date!
-We will look forward to sharing this with you.

 Thank you for your helpful and continued support of LACY.
 We are most grateful.

-Pauline Payne and the LACY Working Team
+Best wishes, Pauline Payne and the LACY Working Team

 Statement from the Catholic Association for Racial Justice CARJ has asked that we share a statement which has been. issued by the Catholic Association for Racial Justice in response to the current situation in the United States and concern about endemic racism here in the UK and in many other places.
 Please download the following